aryankush25/My-Music-App-React-Native/README.md

 npx react-native run-ios # Start app in ios
 ```

-You can check docs for installation [Docs link](https://facebook.github.io/react-native/docs/getting-started)
+You can also check docs for installation [Docs link](https://facebook.github.io/react-native/docs/getting-started)

 ## Contributing